SoftwareHeritage/swh-docs/docs/devel/faq/index.rst

 Is there a way to connect to SWH archived (production) database from my local machine?
 --------------------------------------------------------------------------------------

-We provide the archive as a dataset on public clouds, see the :ref:`swh-dataset documentation <swh-dataset>`.
+We provide the archive as a dataset on public clouds, see the :ref:`swh-export documentation <swh-export>`.
 We can also provide read access to one of the main databases on request, `contact us`_.

 .. _faq_error_bugs: